With gettext, text to be translated is specially marked in source code. A Python example:

 When features for a new SecureDrop release are frozen, the localization manager for the release will:

 - Update the i18n timeline in the translation section of the forum.

 - Post an announcement to the translation section of the forum (see an example).

-- Remind all developers about the string freeze, in the chat room.
+- Remind all developers about the string freeze in Gitter.